 ATTENTION: This topology may create one or more network loop.
 You must provide a way to cut them.
 This is usually done by using STP or RSTP inside the products.
-This products series provides STP since firmware 1.4.0 (RSTP is coming soon).
+This products series provides STP since firmware 1.4.0 and RSTP since firmware 2.8.0.1.
 STP needs to activated in each product.
-See section "" for more details.
+See section "Spanning Tree Protocol (STP)" for more details.